Parikshit-Hooda/mozilla_extensions/IPA_generator/README.md

 ## What should the Extension do?

-- Match for the right address, i.e., https://translate.google.com .
+- [x] Match for the right address, i.e., https://translate.google.com .
-- Check that English and French are the two selected languages.
+- [x] Check that English and French are the two selected languages.
-- Present a button to user to generate IPA for all the eligible words in the English pane and the French pane.
+- [x] Present a button to user to generate IPA for all the eligible words in the English pane and the French pane.
+- [ ] Deploy an intermediate server to memoize results over time and build a key:value data store.
+This memoization will help in reducing Fetch calls to wiktionary.org website.
+- [ ] Implement feature for extension to work in medium or small size window.

 ## Contribute
 Feel free to raise a PR or an issue.

-## Notes
-- IPA is enclosed by forward brackets( / ).
-In case of fetching IPA for French words, Wiktionary returns IPA with backward bracket( \ ).
-Replace backward bracket with forward bracket by string manipulation.